thecodingmachine/kickoff-docker-php/README.md

 | `orbit.yml`          | The Orbit's commands of your project.                                                |

 Don't hesitate to take a look at those files, as they are provided with nice comments!

+**Note:** If you need to update some values in those files, make sure you have stopped your containers using `orbit run shutdown`.

 ## Modules